the-waypoint/the-waypoint.github.io/_posts/2016-11-17-gossip-house-1.md

 title--after:
 ---

-'Gossip House' is going to be an app with a listing of posts, in chronological order, from all users are shown on a page.
+'Gossip House' is going to be an app with a listing of posts, in chronological order, from all users shown on a page.
 Names of the users who have made the posts remain anonymous if you are an outsider - that is, if you are not logged in yet.

 It has taken a long time to get to this point: